-The methodology is described in Section 2.
-Austral summer and winter are treated in Sections 3 and 4, respectively, where the target regions for analysis of precipitation changes are the regions showing a strong response in the multimodel mean.
-The article concludes with a Summary by region in Section 5 and a Discussion in Section 6.
+The methodology is described in Sect.
+2. Austral summer and winter are treated in Sects.
+3 and 4, respectively, where the target regions for analysis of precipitation changes are the regions showing a strong response in the multimodel mean.
+The article concludes with a Summary by region in Sect.
+5 and a Discussion in Sect.
+6.

-132 2 Data and Methods
+2 Data and methods

-The methodology applied in ZS17 is used here to identify the circulation and 133 precipitation responses to the remote drivers through linear regression of CMIP5 134 model projections under the RCP8.5 forcing scenario.
-Storm track responses are 135 also examined in order to help link the circulation to the precipitation responses.
-In 136 order to minimize the impact of the ozone hole, which has its own distinct effects 137 on Southern Hemisphere surface climate (Thompson et al., 2011), we consider 138 the difference between the time periods 1940-1970 of the historical simulation 139 and 2069-2099 of the RCP8.5 simulation (Taylor et al., 2012).
-This excludes the 140 period in between, where ozone depletion has a discernible impact on the Antarctic 141 vortex in climate model simulations (McLandress et al., 2010).
-We invoke the 142 pattern scaling assumption (Tebaldi and Arblaster, 2014) and scale the individual 143 responses by the model's global-mean warming (i.e., we divide by the global-mean 144 warming), in order to remove global-mean warming as a confounding factor in the 145 regression.
-Pattern scaling is a reasonable assumption here since we are considering 146 the different models under the same (transient) radiative forcing and the same time 147 horizon (Ceppi et al., 2018).
-148
+The methodology applied in ZS17 is used here to identify the circulation and precipitation responses to the remote drivers through linear regression of CMIP5 model projections under the RCP8.5 forcing scenario.
+Storm track responses are also examined in order to help link the circulation to the precipitation responses.
+In order to minimize the impact of the ozone hole, which has its own distinct effects on Southern Hemisphere surface climate (Thompson et al. 2011), we consider the difference between the time periods 1940-1970 of the historical simulation and 2069-2099 of the RCP8.5 simulation (Taylor et al. 2012).
+This excludes the period in between, where ozone depletion has a discernible impact on the Antarctic vortex in climate model simulations (McLandress et al. 2010).
+We invoke the pattern scaling assumption (Tebaldi and Arblaster 2014) and scale the individual responses by the model's global-mean warming (i.e., we divide by the globalmean warming), in order to remove global-mean warming as a confounding factor in the regression.
+Pattern scaling is a reasonable assumption here since we are considering the different models under the same (transient) radiative forcing and the same time horizon (Ceppi et al. 2018).

-149 2.1 CMIP data
+2.1 CMIP data

 We used data from 32 CMIP5 models.
-The primary fields of interest are the zonal 150 wind, u at 850 hPa (u850) and precipitation, although we have also analyzed 151 sea level pressure and cyclone density.
-The cyclone density was computed using 152 the TRACK algorithm, the same method as was used in Hoskins and Hodges 153 (2002) and reproduced by Lee (2015).
-The algorithm identifies cyclones in the 6 154 hourly 850hPa relative vorticity field and groups them into trajectories using a 155 constrained minimization of a cost function for the ensemble track smoothness to 156 obtain the minimal set of smoothest tracks.
-The track density is computed from 157 these tracks using spherical kernel estimators (Hodges, 1996) and subsequently 158 scaled to number density per month per unit area where the unit area is equivalent 159 to a 5 degree spherical cap ($\approx 10^{6} \text{ km}^{2}$).
-Because 6-hourly data is required, and 160 this data is only available from 1950, the 1950-1980 climatology of the historical 161 simulation was used to define the response of that field.
-The future period for 162 the storm track analysis was the same as for all other fields.
-All model data was 163 regridded to a common T42 spatial grid using bilinear interpolation for all variables 164 except precipitation, for which we used conservative remapping.
-For models that 165 provided more than one ensemble member we computed ensemble means using all 166 available ensemble members that share the same physics (r#i1p1).
-In Table 1 we 167 show the details of the models used for the study.
-168
+The primary fields of interest are the zonal wind u at 850 hPa (u850) and precipitation, although we have also analyzed sea level pressure and cyclone density.
+The cyclone density was computed using the TRACK algorithm, the same method as was used in Hoskins and Hodges (2002) and reproduced by Lee (2015).
+The algorithm identifies cyclones in the 6 hourly 850hPa relative vorticity field and groups them into trajectories using a constrained minimization of a cost function for the ensemble track smoothness to obtain the minimal set of smoothest tracks.
+The track density is computed from these tracks using spherical kernel estimators (Hodges 1996) and subsequently scaled to number density per month per unit area where the unit area is equivalent to a 5 degree spherical cap ($\approx 10^6 \text{ km}^2$).
+Because 6-hourly data is required, and this data is only available from 1950, the 1950-1980 climatology of the historical simulation was used to define the response of that field.
+The future period for the storm track analysis was the same as for all other fields.
+All model data was regridded to a common T42 spatial grid using bilinear interpolation for all variables except precipitation, for which we used conservative remapping.
+For models that provided more than one ensemble member we computed ensemble means using all available ensemble members that share the same physics (r#i1p1).
+In Table 1 we show the details of the models used for the study.

-For the DJF analysis we used monthly mean fields of surface air temperature, 169 temperature at 250 hPa, and daily zonal wind at 50 hPa to build the indices 170 describing the remote drivers (defined in Section 2.2).
-Because daily data was 171 needed to compute the vortex breakdown date, only models providing daily data 172 were used for this season (see Table 1).
-For the JJA analysis, we used monthly 173 mean fields of surface air temperature, temperature at 250 hPa, and zonal wind 174 175 at 50 hPa to build the driver indices.
-For the analysis of the model bias in the 176 latitude of the jet in the reference climatological period (described in Section 4.1), the latitude of the jet was defined as the centroid of the 850-hPa zonal wind 177 distribution between 30° and 70° S: 178 where $\bar{\lambda}$ is the jet latitude, $[u(\lambda)]$ is the zonal mean zonal wind, and easterlies (i.e., negative values of $[u(\lambda)]$ were excluded from the calculation.
-This jet definition $u(\lambda)$ was used in Ceppi et al. (2018).
+For the DJF analysis we used monthly mean fields of surface air temperature and temperature at 250 hPa, and daily where $\bar{\lambda}$ is the jet latitude, $[u(\lambda)]$ is the zonal mean zonal wind, and easterlies (i.e., negative values of $[u(\lambda)]$) were excluded from the calculation.
+This jet definition was used in Ceppi et al. (2018).

-$$\bar{\lambda} = \frac{\int{-70}^{-30} \lambda [u(\lambda)]^2 d\lambda}{\int{-70}^{-30} [u(\lambda)]^2 d\lambda} \tag{1}$$
+$$\bar{\lambda} = \frac{\int{-70}^{-30} \lambda [u(\lambda)]^2 d\lambda}{\int{-70}^{-30} [u(\lambda)]^2 d\lambda}$$ (1)

-182 2.2 Definition of remote drivers
+2.2 Definition of remote drivers